beancount/docs/docs/18_command_line_accounting_cookbook.md

     2014-06-20 balance Assets:Cash       194.34 USD

 If you wonder why the amounts in the cash account don’t add up (234.13 -502.30 ≠ 194.34), it is because between the two assertions I added to the cash account by doing some ATM withdrawals against the checking account, and those appear somewhere else (in the checking account section).
 The withdrawal increased the balance of the cash account.
-It would appear if I rendered a journal for Assets:Cash.
+It would appear if I rendered a journal for `Assets:Cash`.

 I could have made my life simpler and used a Pad directive if I had booked everything to food—pad entries don’t work solely at the beginning of an account’s history, but also between any two balance assertions on the same account—but I want to book 80% of it to food and 20% alcohol, to more accurately represent my real usage of cash[^2].